studywysc/studywysc.github.io/upstream/_about/legal/privacy.md

 ### Changes & questions

 Wysc may update this policy at any time in order to more accurately reflect the activities we engage in.
 We'll provide a courtesy notice regarding significant changes that may require action on your part by posting to our Blog and/or an announcement in Wysc Discord.
-You can access, change or delete your personal information at any time either through Discord or by contacting [our support team][contact].
+You can access, change or delete your personal information at any time either through Discord or by contacting [our support team](../org/contact).

 Questions about this privacy policy?
-Please [get in touch][contact] and we’ll be happy to answer them!
+Please [get in touch](../org/contact) and we’ll be happy to answer them!

 <br>